seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 We have not spoke us yet of torchbearers.

 **SALANIO**
-’Tis vile, unless it may be quaintly order’d,
+'Tis vile, unless it may be quaintly order'd,
 And better in my mind not undertook.

 **LORENZO**
-’Tis now but four o’clock: we have two hours
+'Tis now but four o'clock: we have two hours
 To furnish us.

 *Enter LAUNCELOT, with a letter*

-Friend Launcelot, what’s the news?
+Friend Launcelot, what's the news?

 **LAUNCELOT**
 An it shall please you to break up
 this, it shall seem to signify.

 **LORENZO**
-I know the hand: in faith, ’tis a fair hand;
+I know the hand: in faith, 'tis a fair hand;
 And whiter than the paper it writ on
 Is the fair hand that writ.